yufeng8/flaskproject/README.md

 # blogos
 Words -> World

-Blogos is fast and easy-to-use blogging engine.
+Blogos is a fast and easy-to-use blogging engine.